nemisis84/ToolSentinel/README.md

 You have the option of using it with and without an arduino, and you will be asked about this when the application starts.

 You could also choose between a text based interface or speech recognition.
 Due to Python's design and our choices, the response time using speech recognition will be significant.
-We would also recommend in this case to be in quit curcumstances and mute your microphone after your statement.
-We also mainly use one and two as input as that is easy for the speech recognition to recognize.
+We would also recommend in this case, to be in quiet circumstances and mute your microphone after your statement.
+We also mainly use "one" and "two" as input, since that way it's easier for the speech recognition to recognize.

 Below is a demo of the text based version.
 To use the voice based version simply enter 2 instead of one on the first question.